 - children who got to behave normally even if they came with a history of violent behaviour;

 - children who expressed their feelings and emotions through arts;

 - children who have learned how good it is to work together, to live with no hurts and have respect, and that such behaviour is a prerequisite to really have fun.

-Participating children are beneficiaries of residential services in Bucharest where teachers have already been trained in applying the TBRI principles.
+Participating children are beneficiaries of residential services in Bucharest where teachers have already been trained in applying therapeutic intervention principles.
 In only a few months, we will make an assessment to measure progress and identify the next stages of intervention in the social apartments.